jorgermduarte/jorgermduarte/README.md

 - 📚 Currently studying at ISEC - Instituto Superior de Engenharia de Coimbra
 - 👨‍💻 Working at Kuehne+Nagel as a Full Stack Engineer
-- ⛰️ Started my journey with 13/14 years old creating metin2 private servers and pages on blogspot
+- ⛰️ Started my journey with 13/14 years old creating metin2 and minecraft private servers, blogs and simple web pages
+- 🤯 Started coding since high school (2012), it has been more than decade :D
 - 📈 Currently with 5+ years enterprise level experience
-- 🤯 Interested in Artificial Intelligence and thinking about following this path
+- 🤯 Following the artificial intelligence path
 - ⚙️ Tech enthusiast
 ---